Helping to create a more collaborative, integrated system to support improved safety and wellbeing outcomes for all Victorians.

 For more information on the sharing schemes, see the Information sharing page or the Information sharing schemes and the MARAM framework page on the Vic.Gov website.

-Government has funded the Domestic Violence Resource Centre Victoria (DVRCV) to deliver a number of targeted training packages:
+Government has funded the Domestic Violence Resource Centre Victoria (DVRCV) to provide a number of targeted training packages:

 - Leading Alignment training, for leaders of organisations providing funded services relevant to family violence risk assessment and management